 How dangerous is it, really?

-So far this year, we’ve seen over 75 crashes.
+By October 2025, there were over 75 crashes.
 Just under half of them were caused by unsafe speed, and the rest by unsafe turning or lane changes, according to California Highway Patrol.

 What’s the solution?